laurensharwood/geospatial-toolbook/_build/html/_sources/tlbook_3_geodata.md

 #### Networks:
 * Set of connected objects in geographic space to answer questions about connections and flow.
-* Contain objects (as nodes/points and connections/lines).
+* Contain elements (as nodes/points/junctions, connections/lines/edges, and turns).
 May involve adjacency matrix calculation.
+* Can be multimodal (using roads, railways, and buses)

 ### Rasters
 Rasters are grids of cells, or pixels, with values that represent continuous fields (for example: elevation, temperature, light reflected from Earth's surface)